BoltonBailey/formal-snarks-project/README.md

 This is an old repository associated with [this paper](https://www.usenix.org/system/files/usenixsecurity24-bailey.pdf).

-This project didn't fully make the transistion to Lean 4 at the time the rest of the ecosystem did.
+This project didn't fully make the transition to Lean 4 at the time the rest of the ecosystem did.
 With Claude Fable available again, I've used it to restore the project to a building state.

 Here are some next steps that I'd like to accomplish if I have time: